The word rhinoceros means “horned nose” and they once roamed and made their homes in North America and Europe.

 In fact, the nickname of the greater one-horned or Indian rhino is the unicorn rhino.

-Okay, maybe the greater one-horned/Indian and Javan rhinos aren’t really knights in shinning armor, but both could be rhinos in shinning armor.
+Okay, maybe the greater one-horned/Indian and Javan rhinos aren’t really knights in shining armor, but both could be rhinos in shining armor.
 Their skin looks like plated armor.

 Rhino moms are very protective of their babies.

 A rhino Mom is pregnant for around 15 to 16 months and is very nurturing and caring.
 Like most mothers, they are also very protective of their calves.

 Rhino calves stay with their mother and don’t leave home until they are about 3 years old.

 There are two major differences between white rhinos and a black rhinos.

 White rhinos have flat, wide, and broad mouth with square lips.
 They are called “grazers” since they eat grass from the ground.

 Black rhinos are called “browsers” because they have beak shaped lips that they use to grasp leaves and twigs from trees when eating.

 Poachers hunt rhinos for their horns.

 The only enemy rhinos have is man.
 Poachers hunt and kill rhinos for their horns and sell them on the black market for a lot of money—sometimes for even more than the price of gold!